-New test analyzes mitochondrial DNA to find and quantify certain variations and deletions, providing a useful diagnostic tool that helps guide treatment
+New test analyzes Related to the mitochondria.
+DNA to find and quantify certain variations and deletions, providing a useful diagnostic tool that helps guide treatment

 Newswise — Philadelphia, January 25, 2022 – Researchers from the Mitochondrial Medicine Frontier Program at Children’s Hospital of Philadelphia (CHOP) have developed a comprehensive sequencing test specifically for mitochondrial DNA (mtDNA).
 This new clinical diagnostic test, launched in the Division of Genomics Diagnostics (DGD) at CHOP, provides important information as to whether and to what level variations in the mtDNA are present in different tissues from a patient with suspected mitochondrial disease, leading to more precise diagnosis and more personalized treatment options.
 The findings were recently published in the journal Molecular Genetics and Metabolism.

 Mitochondrial disease describes a heterogeneous group of energy disorders.
-These disorders can be caused by genetic mutations found in either the body’s nuclear DNA, located in the nucleus of our cells, or the mtDNA, a separate chromosome with many repeating copies found specifically within our mitochondria.
+These disorders can be caused by genetic genetic variant, genetic change found in either the body’s nuclear DNA, located in the nucleus of our cells, or the mtDNA, a separate A chromosome, as found in the nucleus of animals and other eukaryotes, is a thread-like structureconsisting of a long single strand of DNA that is coated with proteins, mainly of the kind called histo... with many repeating copies found specifically within our mitochondria.
 The mtDNA genome has many unique features and cannot be reliably studied or sequenced through the same methods as nuclear DNA.

-There are several types of pathogenic mtDNA variants that exist, including variants that might not affect a pregnant woman but could be passed down through her egg to her child.
+There are several types of Causing disease.
+Often used in reference to harmful DNA mutations. mtDNA Specific change in the DNA. that exist, including variants that might not affect a pregnant woman but could be passed down through her egg to her child.
 The research team wanted to develop a highly accurate and sensitive molecular method that can simultaneously detect single nucleotide variants (a single variation at a particular spot of the genome) and large-scale mtDNA deletions (LSMDs).
 They came up with such a test, called “MitoGenome,” which they have launched as a first-tier clinical diagnostic test for patients with suspected mitochondrial disease.

-“Extensive teamwork over years among the CHOP Mitochondrial Medicine clinical and laboratory teams has yielded an improved clinical diagnostic test for sensitively detecting mtDNA mutations and large-scale deletions, providing simultaneous analyses in both children and mothers, as well as highly reliable measurements of heteroplasmy levels that are necessary to accurately interpret whether the mtDNA variants are causing the individual’s often complex health problems,” said Marni J. Falk, MD, Executive Director of the CHOP Mitochondrial Medicine Frontier Program and Distinguished Chair in the CHOP Department of Pediatrics.
+“Extensive teamwork over years among the CHOP Mitochondrial Medicine clinical and laboratory teams has yielded an improved clinical diagnostic test for sensitively detecting mtDNA mutations and large-scale deletions, providing simultaneous analyses in both children and mothers, as well as highly reliable measurements of Applies to variants in mitochondrial DNA.
+Homoplasmy is the presence of only one variant, in a given mitochondrial gene, in an individual.
+Heteroplasmy is the presence in an individual of two more var... levels that are necessary to accurately interpret whether the mtDNA variants are causing the individual’s often complex health problems,” said Marni J. Falk, MD, Executive Director of the CHOP Mitochondrial Medicine Frontier Program and Distinguished Chair in the CHOP Department of Pediatrics.